Arman458/hamster-pos-challenge/README.md

 -   **Day 4: Backend Polish & Frontend Foundation**
     -   **Focus:** Finalizing all backend requirements and scaffolding the Flutter application.
     -   **Tasks (Backend):** Implemented role-based security, the transactional `Order` service, and all admin endpoints.
-A `GlobalExceptionHandler` and DTOs for all API responses were added to complete the professional-grade API.
+A `GlobalExceptionHandler` and DTOs for all API responses were added to complete the clean, consistent API.
     -   **Tasks (Frontend):** Kicked off the Flutter implementation, setting up the foundational `ApiClient` with JWT interceptors, the router, and core providers.

 -   **Day 5: Full Frontend Implementation & Integration**